Wilt Chamberlain: 1966–67 NBA season: back-to-back MVP and first NBA title

 In the 1967 NBA Finals, the Sixers played against Chamberlain's old team the San Francisco Warriors, who were led by future Hall-of-Famers: star forward Rick Barry and center Nate Thurmond.
 The Sixers won the first two games; Chamberlain and Greer took credit for defense and clutch shooting.
-The Warriors won game 3, the Sixers won game 4 with Chamberlain contributing an official 10 blocked shots, and the Warriors won game 5; so Philadelphia was up 3–2 prior to Game 6.
+The Warriors won game 3, the Sixers won game 4 with Chamberlain contributing an unofficial 10 blocked shots, and the Warriors won game 5; so Philadelphia was up 3–2 prior to Game 6.
 In Game 6, the Warriors were trailing 123–122 with 15 seconds left.
 For the last play, Thurmond and Barry tried a pick and roll against Chamberlain and Walker, but the Sixers foiled it because Walker held up Thurmond's ability to roll and Barry was defended by Chamberlain, making it impossible to shoot.
 By the time Barry made his move, Walker recovered back to Barry, who was stuck in the air and botched the shot.
 Jackson forced a jump ball on the rebound and the Sixers won the championship.
 Chamberlain, who contributed with 17.7 points and 28.7 rebounds per game against Thurmond, snaring at least 23 rebounds in the six games, said, "It is wonderful to be a part of the greatest team in basketball ... being a champion is like having a big round glow inside of you".
 This Sixers team has been ranked as one of the best in NBA history.